iSOLveIT/protege_owl/_sources/index.rst.txt

 We are going to add two simple SWRL rules to our Pizza ontology to compute discounts for some Customers.
-We are assuming that our Pizza restaurant hasn’t been in business long, so they want to give a discount to anyone who has purchased more than one Pizza.
+We are assuming that our Pizza restaurant hasn't been in business long, so they want to give a discount to anyone who has purchased more than one Pizza.
 Also, their manager overestimated the love of spicy ingredients of their customers, and they have a lot of Jalapeno peppers that they want to use before they go bad, so they are offering a larger discount to customers who prefer Hot pizzas rather than those who prefer Medium or Mild.

-To begin with let’s write the first rule to give a 20% discount to all customers who have purchased more than 2 Pizzas and prefer Hot Pizzas.
+To begin with let's write the first rule to give a 20% discount to all customers who have purchased more than 2 Pizzas and prefer Hot Pizzas.

 **Exercise 34: Write Your First SWRL Rule**

 \____________________________________________________________________________________\_

 | 1.
 To begin with navigate to or create the SWRLTab.
-If it doesn’t
+If it doesn't
   already exist use
 | Window>Tabs>SWRLTab to create and select it.
-If you don’t have the
+If you don't have the
   SWRLTab under the
 | Window>Tabs menu then use File>Check for plugins and select the
   SWRLTab plugin.
 Remember if you do this you need to restart Protégé